Valentina Vassilyeva: Alleged photographs

-An alleged photograph of Valentina Vassilyev has been accompanying the story of her multiple births online for several years.
-However, since Vassilyev died in 1782, some 44 years before the first photograph was taken in 1826, it is impossible for this claim to be true.
+An alleged photograph of Valentina Vassilyeva has been accompanying the story of her multiple births online for several years.
+However, since Vassilyeva died in 1782, some 44 years before the first photograph was taken in 1826, it is impossible for this claim to be true.
 The actual photograph is of an unknown elderly woman from New York around 1840–1845.

-Another photograph attributed to Vassilyev and her children began circulating the internet in 2012 when the website Top 10 Lists incorrectly captioned the image.
+Another photograph attributed to Vassilyeva and her children began circulating the internet in 2012 when the website Top 10 Lists incorrectly captioned the image.
 According to the fact-checking website Snopes, the photograph is actually from a 1904 issue of the Utah Historical Quarterly depicting Joseph F. Smith, the sixth president of the Church of Jesus Christ of Latter-Day Saints, posing with his multiple wives and children.